AntoTracchia/ResourceHub/UI-UX Design/README.md

       </tr>
       <tr>
         <td> <a href="https://www.youtube.com/@FluxAcademy">Flux Academy</a></td>
-        <td>Learn to be a more successful and profitable web designer:master the latest trends, tools, and technologies, and make it easy to get and retain high-value dream clients.
+        <td>Learn to be a more successful and profitable web designer: Master the latest trends, tools, and technologies, and make it easy to get and retain high-value dream clients.
         </td>
       </tr>
       <tr>
         <td> <a href="https://www.youtube.com/@rachelhow">Rachel How</a></td>
-        <td>UI/UX design & income diversification, simplified✨ master the latest trends, tools, and technologies, and make it easy to get and retain high-value dream clients. </td>
+        <td>UI/UX design & income diversification, simplified.
+Practical resources to help people expand their skills, get better at UI/UX design, diversify their income and become more productive. </td>
       </tr>
       <tr>
         <td> <a href="https://www.youtube.com/@Figma/featured">Figma</a></td>